Chimaobi-Johnson/task-manager/README.md

 ---

-## Dev Note: What I'd Build Next If I Had More Time
+## DEV NOTE: WHAT I WOULD BUILD NEXT IF I HAD MORE TIME

 - **User Profile & Settings:** Allow users to update their profile, change password, and manage notification preferences.
 - **Task Reminders & Notifications:** Add due dates and send reminders for upcoming or overdue tasks.